Intelligence is the collection of information that have military, political, or economic value.

 Cyber espionage involves cyber attacks to obtain political, commercial, and military information.

 Cyber espionage and traditional espionage have similar or the same end goals.
 Cyber espionage exploits the anonymity, global reach, scattered nature, the interconnectedness of information networks, the deception opportunities that offer plausible deniability.

 Economic and industrial espionage, including cyber espionage, represents a significant threat to a country’s prosperity, security, and competitive advantage.
 Cyberspace is a preferred operational domain for many threat actors, including countries, state sponsored groups, the organized crime, and individuals.
 Artificial Intelligence (AI) and the Internet of Things (IoT) introduce new vulnerabilities.

 Cyber economic espionage is the targeting and theft of trade secrets and intellectual property.
 It is usually much larger in scale and scope, and it is a major drain on competitive advantage and market share.

 A major challenge today is the lack of awareness and training.
-Many organizations and companies of the public and the private sector continue to believe that cyber security is a technical, not a strategic discipline.
+Many organizations and companies continue to believe that cyber security is a technical, not a strategic discipline.
 They believe that cyber security involves the protection of systems from threats like unauthorized access, not the awareness and training of persons that have authorized access to systems and information.

-The objective of this web site: The rule of the people, by the people, and for the people, requires citizens that can make decisions in areas they do not always understand.
-We support the Federal Council's national strategy for the protection of Switzerland against cyber risks and its implementation plan, by embedding cyber risk awareness in organizational culture.
-We promote increased public awareness of disinformation activities by external actors, to improve Switzerland's capacity to anticipate and respond to such activities.
+The rule of the people, by the people, and for the people, requires citizens that can make decisions in areas they do not always understand.
+Our cybersecurity awareness and training programs increase the level of expertise and knowledge across companies and organisations, and assist in the establishment of a culture of cybersecurity.
+We promote increased public awareness of disinformation activities by external actors, to improve the capacity of citizens, firms and organizations to anticipate and respond to such activities.